-A mystery thriller about an agoraphobic woman trapped inside her own house who thinks her husband and psychiatrist may be trying to drive her insane.
+Award winning drama about a woman gripped by agoraphobic fear who suspects her husband and psychiatrist are conspiring to drive her insane.
 Now streaming on Vudu and FlixFling and on DVD at Amazon and Netflix.

 “A brilliant work by director Greg Derochie… reminiscent of early Alfred Hitchcock.”
 (Richard Boyle – San Bernardino Sun)